Pay Your Workers agreement to end wage & severance theft

 Brands, (r)etailers have been the primary profit-makers in these supply chains.
 Many well-known garment companies are owned by billionaires, including Inditex, Bestseller, C&A, and Uniqlo, who could cover their workers’ wages out of pocket.
 Brands have a responsibility under the UN Guiding Principles on Business and Human Rights and the OECD Due Diligence Guidance to prevent and mitigate adverse human rights impacts in their supply chains, and to remedy harm they have contributed to or caused.

-Does the wage assurance cover workers who are in (partial) lockdown, furloughed, or whose hours have been reduced, as well as those that have continued or returned to work?
+Does the agreement cover workers who are in (partial) lockdown, furloughed, or whose hours have been reduced, as well as those that have continued or returned to work?

 What about workers whose hours have been reduced?

 In several countries governments have created special measures allowing employers to reduce hours and pay, as a means of avoiding banktrupcy.
 Given the lack of social security systems, this means in most cases that workers and their families have to live off less then the legal minimum wage.
-Brands that commit to wage assurance commit to make up the shortfall between what workers have been paid, and the income they received at the onset of the crisis.
+Brands that sign the agreement will make up the shortfall between what workers have been paid, and the income they received at the onset of the crisis.

-How does this relate to the ILO Call to Action?
+How does the PYW agreement relate to the ILO Call to Action?

-- In parallel, brands and (r)etailers must confirm they are willing to enter into negotiations with trade unions for a legally binding and enforceable agreement between brands, employers, and unions, regarding the foreseen severance guarantee fund and with a complaint mechanism concerning violations of workers’ rights, and that they are willing to pay a small price premium on FoB.
+Brands and (r)etailers can contact the union committee of the PYW campaign, and confirm they are willing to enter into negotiations with trade unions for a legally binding and enforceable agreement between brands, employers, and unions, regarding the foreseen severance guarantee fund and with a complaint mechanism concerning violations of workers’ rights, and that they are willing to pay a small price premium on FoB.

 How does the Severance Guarantee Fund relate to the Global Fund for Social Protection?